 It featured a Roman man named Caius (Gaius) Rabirius Postumus Hermadorus.
 In the center was his wife, who had taken the name Rabiria Demaris.
 On the right was an image of their “Usia Prima Sacerdos”, or family god.
-She was Isidis, or Isis, the Egyptian goddess who leads the dead to the afterlife.
+She was Isis, the Egyptian goddess who leads the dead to the afterlife.

 I had never heard of this Rabirius fellow.
 I wondered who he was, why his memorial was so nifty, and why he had taken an Egyptian goddess to represent his family.

-This led me on a fascinating journey into the most turbulent period in Roman history: the dawn of the Imperium.
+My research took me on a fascinating journey into the most turbulent period in Roman history: the dawn of the Imperium.
 Rabirius may have been a nobody, but he was heavily involved with the most famous Romans of his day.

-In 100 BCE, Marius formed a political circle with the tribune of the plebs, Lucius Appuleius Saturninus and his pal Gaius Servilius Glaucia.
-Marius became the anvil while Saturninus and Glaucia pounded away like hammers, beating out land reform laws that favored the plebeians and common citizens, usually at the cost of the wealthy land-owning optimates.
-As you can imagine, the entrenched wealthy elite weren’t going to take this sitting down.
+In 100 BCE, Marius formed a political circle with the tribune of the plebs, Lucius Appuleius Saturninus.
+Marius became the anvil through which Saturninus pounded out new land reform laws that favored the plebeians, usually at the cost of the wealthy land-owning optimates.
+As you can imagine, the entrenched elite weren’t going to take this sitting down.
 Their champion Sulla had some friends, too.
 He also had soldiers willing to do anything for him.

 Enter the elder Gaius Rabirius.

 Rabirius was an old school optimate.
 He believed in the supremacy of the landed aristocracy and he was determined to see any populist reforms strangled in the crib.
-In his mind, he could not afford to have Saturninus and Glaucius escape justice.
-They were dangerous and had to be stopped.
-So Rabirius and a group of his best friends climbed up the walls of the Curia Hostilia, peeled back some of the roof tiles and proceeded to rain huge rocks down onto Saturninus, Glaucius, and a bunch of their followers.
-They were literally shooting fish in a barrel and all the men inside the Curia were slaughtered in a fairly horrific way.
+In his mind, he could not afford to have Saturninus and Glaucia escape justice.
+They were too dangerous and had to be stopped.
+So Rabirius and a group of his best friends climbed up the walls of the Curia Hostilia, peeled back some of the roof tiles and proceeded to rain huge rocks down onto Saturninus, Glaucia, and a bunch of their followers.
+They were literally shooting fish in a barrel and all the men inside the Curia were slaughtered in a horrific way.

 So Caesar revived a very old criminal statute known as Perduello, a form of high treason.
 On the senate floor, he leveled the charge of Perduello at Gaius Rabirius.
 If convicted, the punishment was death – and not just any death.
 Those guilty of Perduello would be thrown from the Tarpeian Rock, a seventy foot cliff at the summit of the Capitoline Hill.
+The lucky ones died instantly.
 Those who survived the fall would be left to die slowly.
 No one would assist them.
 Their assets would be seized and their houses razed to the ground.
 The elder Gaius Rabirius was in a world of shit.

 In addition to being a craven murderer, Gaius Rabirius was also a resourceful man.
 He knew the optimates in the senate still held sway.
 He reached out to them and they responded.

-There was no point in proving the innocence of Gaius Rabirius.
-He was caught red-handed after the events at the Curia Hostilia those many years ago.
-There was zero doubt he had led the murders of Saturninus and Glacius.
+There was no point in trying to prove the innocence of Gaius Rabirius.
+He was caught red-handed at the Curia Hostilia those many years ago.
+There were hundreds of witnesses.
+There was zero doubt he had led the murders of Saturninus and Glaucia.
 So Cicero took another tack: obfuscate and re-direct.
-His speech in defense of Gaius Rabirius survives and is known as “Pro Rabirio Reo Perduellionis” (In Defense of Rabirius Accused of Treason).
+His speech in defense of Gaius Rabirius survives and is known as “Pro Rabirio Reo Perduellionis” (“In Defense of Rabirius Accused of Treason”).
 In it, Cicero asks the senate to recall recent acts of political murder that went not only unpunished, but became damn near codified.
-Before he levels an outright claim of hypocrisy at his fellow senators, he proceeds to ramble through a huge chunk of Roman history, replete with its vendettas, conspiracies, and extra-legal murders.
+Before he levels a claim of hypocrisy at his fellow senators, he proceeds to ramble through a huge chunk of Roman history, replete with its vendettas, conspiracies, and extra-legal murders.

 If this is the history and hallmark of Rome, Cicero asks, who are we to condemn Gaius Rabirius for continuing this state of affairs?
 By what right does Rome resurrect this outdated charge of Perduello?
 Why now?
 And why Rabirius?
 Is it because of…maybe…I dunno…a hypocritical political vendetta maybe?
 Hmm?

 Pompey was a tremendously successful and ruthless general.
-He had fought brilliantly in foreign wars as well as a civil wars at the head of Sulla’s armies during the pitched battles between the populares and optimates.
+He had fought brilliantly in foreign wars as well as a civil wars at the head of Sulla’s armies during pitched battles between the populares and optimates.
 He put down rebellions in Sicily and Africa.
 He mopped up Spartacus’ slave army during the Third Servile War, hunting down and massacring 6,000 men, women, and children.
-He wiped out Mediterranean piracy, then soundly defeated Mithridates in Armenia, ending decades of failure with a resounding victory.
+He wiped out Mediterranean piracy, then soundly defeated Mithridates in Armenia, ending decades of military failures with a resounding victory.
 He “pacified” Syria and Judea and enjoyed no less than three triumphs in Rome.

 In short, Pompey was the very definition of a victorious Roman general.
-Now that he sat as one of the two consuls of Rome, young Gaius Rabirius Postumus danced his way into Pompey’s sphere and soon gained favor.
+Now that he sat as one of the two consuls of Rome, young Gaius Rabirius Postumus danced his way into Pompey’s sphere and gained favor.
 It’s good to have powerful friends, but Rabirius would soon learn that if you pledge yourself to the Godfather, it may not work out as well as you expect.

 But the senate was well aware of what was going on.
 The Pompey faction was dumb enough to lend Ptolemy huge sums of money, and they lost that bet.
 In the senate’s mind, it was tough nuggets.
 They would not spill Roman blood to reinstate a king whose poor judgment and sloppy accounting had gotten his dumb ass kicked out of Egypt.
-It was all a ploy to claw back their investment losses, and that’s not good enough.
+It was all a ploy to claw back their investment losses, and that’s not good enough for war.
 The senate house filled with a resounding NO.